-The microbroth dilution allows determining MIC of antibiotics in broth.
+The microbroth dilution allows to determine MIC of antibiotics in broth.
 The microtiter plate contains a series of 12 wells in a row.
 Use one row for each strain.

-- 1. Pipet 50 ml of broth into the wells 2 to 12 of the microtiter plate. - 2.
-Add 50 ml of the oxacillin stock solution to the wells 1 and 2. - 3.
-Make a geometric dilution of the antibiotic with the factor two: For this purpose: take 50 ml from well 2 and add it to well 3, mix by pipetting up and down.
+- 1. Pipet 50 μl of broth into the wells 2 to 12 of the microtiter plate. - 2.
+Add 50 μl of the oxacillin stock solution to the wells 1 and 2. - 3.
+Make a geometric dilution of the antibiotic with the factor two: For this purpose: take 50 $\mu$ l from well 2 and add it to well 3, mix by pipetting up and down.
 Continue this procedure up to well 10.
-Well 10 contains now 100 ml, remove and discard 50 ml from it.
+Well 10 contains now 100 $\mu$ l, remove and discard 50 $\mu$ l from it.
 Well 11 is the growth control with no antibiotic.
-Well 12 is the control for the sterility of the broth. - 4.
-Dilute the working suspension of the clinical isolate 100 fold by adding 20 ml of the working dilution into 2 ml of broth. - 5.
-Add 50 ml of the diluted working suspension into the wells 1 to 11.
+Well 12 is the control - 4.
+Dilute the working suspension of the clinical isolate 100 fold by adding 20 μl of the working dilution into 2 ml of broth. - 5.
+Add 50 μl of the diluted working suspension into the wells 1 to 11.
 Cover the plate with a sticking plastic sheet and incubate over night at 37 °C. In the next course, the growth in each well can be read.
 The MIC of oxacillin corresponds to the lowest concentration of the antibiotic where no growth occurs.